The Principles of the 12 Steps are Spiritual Principles

 What are these spiritual principles of the 12 Steps and where did they come from?

-Over the years a list of spiritual principles that correspond to each of the Twelve Steps has been printed in local area AA newsletters and on pocket cards.
+Over the years a list of the spiritual principles of the 12 Steps that correspond to each of the Twelve Steps has been printed in local area AA newsletters and on pocket cards.
 The origin of some of those lists are unknown.